Welcome to First Nations Food, Nutrition & Environment Study (FNFNES)

 - Food security

-- Test many traditional foods for nutrient values and environmental chemical hazards
+- Nutrient values and environmental chemical hazards in traditional foods

 Is your community participating in the FNFNES?
 Find out what's going to happen next through our Regional Timelines.